 The purpose of the Hampton Development Authority is to stimulate and sustain economic development in Hampton by developing trade, commerce, industry and employment opportunities for the public good and general welfare.
 The HDA serves non-profit and public purposes and is an institution of purely public charity.

 Devlin Cleveland, Chairman.
 Devlin has lived in Hampton for 14 years.
-He owns a landscaping company and is currently in the process of opening an ice cream shop in downtown Hampton.
-Devlin is excited to be a part of the growth of the city that I call home.
+He owns a landscaping company and recently opened an ice cream shop in downtown Hampton.
+Devlin is excited to be a part of the growth of the city that he calls home.

-Britt Evans owns Hampton Service Center.
-The repair center located on Woolsey Road.
-He has served on the Hampton Business Merchant’s Association for probably the last eight or nine years and the Main Street of Hampton for quite a few years.
+Britt Evans owns Hampton Service Center located on Woolsey Road.
+He has served on the Hampton Business Merchant’s Association approximately nine years and the Main Street of Hampton for several years.
 Britt also served on the Downtown Development Authority for the last two years.
-He has served a lot in the community.

 Desmond McLain was born and raised in Atlanta, Georgia in the Decatur area.
 He served 18 years with the Dekalb County Sheriff’s Office.
 After leaving the Sheriff’s Office Desmond became an investigator with the Magistrate Court.
 He served on the ethics board, and he has lived in Hampton for about four years.
 He is here to serve and see how we can move Hampton forward.